 NCAA Tournament schedule: dates, times, and channels for Sweet 16 and Elite 8

-The madness marches on this weekend as the top college teams prepare to tip off the Sweet 16 and the Elite 8 at the NCAA Tournament this weekend.
+The madness marches on as the top college teams prepare to tip off the Sweet 16 and the Elite 8 at the NCAA Tournament this weekend.

 CBS will be airing four games of the Sweet 16 on Thursday and Friday, and then the final two games of the Elite 8 on Sunday.